Author: Jacopo Francesco Falà

 Luke Wadding was born on October 16, 1588 in Waterford (Ireland).
 He was the youngest son of a fourteen children wealthy Catholic family: his father Walter was a rich merchant, while his mother Anastasia Lombard was a relative of Peter Lombard, Archibishop of Armagh from 1601.
 As a result of the profound Catholic faith of the whole family, many of his brothers, cousins and nephews became Franciscans, Jesuits or Augustinians.
 When his parents died, both in 1602, because of a plague epidemy, Luke was put under the authority of his elder brother Matthew, who took with him to Portugal in the following year (1603).

 They first arrived in Lisbon, where Luke continued his studies in the Irish College of the same city.
 In 1606, at the age of 17, Luke became a Franciscan friar in Matosinhos, near Porto, in the convent ruled by the Recollects dedicated to the Immaculate Conception of the Virgin Mary.
 In the following year, he was sent to the Convent of Leiria for a two years course of Philosophy in the studium of the same Franciscan House, in order to complete his formation in the field of the artes liberales.
 Wadding nostalgically recalls this first portuguese period in his Annales Minorum (Castro 1958: 111-112).
-Afterwards, he entered the University, first in Lisbon, for a very short period, and then in Coimbra, where he studied Sacred Theology between 1609 and 1613.
+Afterwards, he entered the University in Coimbra, where he studied Sacred Theology between 1609 and 1613.
 Wadding attended the Franciscan Saint Bonaventure College, placed (still nowadays) in Rua da Sofia, next to the Dominican and Carmelite ones.
 Coimbra can be considered as one of the most important european universities of that time.
-Among his professors, we find prominent figures, like the jesuit Francisco Suárez and the augustinian Egidio da Apresentação.
+Among the professors he could eventually have heard, we find prominent figures, like the jesuit Francisco Suárez and the augustinian Egídio da Apresentação.
 Wadding himself, gratefully remembering the university years, confesses how lucky he was to study «under such learned professors, awarded with many titles, among the most recommended in all Europe» (Wad., An.
 Min., VII, n.
 27).
 In 1613 he successfully completed his academic studies and was ordained priest in Viseu, before going back to the Convent of Leiria, where he began to train in the art of preaching (both in Portuguese and Spanish).
 In the same year he participated to the Provincial Chapter in Lisbon, where he met the Vicar General of the Order, the Spanish Antonio de Trejo, who chaired the assembly.
 Impressed by the theological erudition and dialectic skills of the young Irish friar, Trejo decided to take Wadding with him to the renown Saint Francis College of Salamanca, in order to complete his theological formation.

 In the first period of his staying in Spain, Wadding devoted himself to the learning of Hebrew, a language crucial for Biblical studies.
 For this purpose, he moved for about one year (1615) to the Franciscan Convent of Alba de Tormes, where Hebrew was especially cultivated by Francisco Castillo, whose lessons Wadding attended.